raghavendra990/dw_assignment/problem-2/README.md

 python app.py
 ```

-if everything is fine then you application sucefully start running on http://127.0.0.1:5000 .
+if everything is fine then your application succefully start running on http://127.0.0.1:5000 .

 Now python code for ADD, GET, DELETE key from server.